cedricgreutmann/Pokedex/README.md

-Pokedex API
+# Project Title
+A project to improve my Javascript API knowledge using the https://pokeapi.co/ as well as using SCSS for the look of the website to replicate a pokedex from the TV show and games.

-To see the a functioning site click here  Pokedex Site (https://testpokedex.netlify.com/)
+To see the a functioning site click here  https://testpokedex.netlify.com/